 Working with McIntyre Law

-Honesty, hard work, and compassion are the hallmarks of our law firm.
-We strive to provide the best legal representation to trucking accident victims while adhering to a strict code of ethics.
-In keeping with our Midwestern, small-town roots, we pledge to keep the victim’s best interests in mind and make the legal process as painless as possible for the injured and their family.
-Even though your accident or lawsuit may happen in another state, we will handle your case as if you were right next door.
-Our founder, Noble McIntyre, is always just one phone call away.
+Honesty, hard work, and compassion — those are the values that guide us at McIntyre Law.
+We strive to provide the best legal representation to trucking accident victims in Oklahoma and across the nation.
+We pledge to keep victims’ best interests in mind and make the legal process as painless as possible for them and their families.
+Even though your wreck or lawsuit may happen in another state, our Oklahoma City truck accident attorneys will handle your case as if you were a next-door neighbor.
+Our founder and senior partner, Noble McIntyre, is always just one phone call away.

-Do you have a case for a truck accident lawsuit?
+Do you have a case for a truck accident lawsuit in Oklahoma?

-If you’ve suffered severe injuries or lost a loved one from a trucking accident, you may be eligible for a trucking lawsuit.
-Calling to find out won’t take much time and won’t cost any money.
-Because McIntyre Law works on a contingency fee basis, we won’t charge you or waste your time on a lawsuit that has no chance of winning.
-If we take your case, we’ll work very hard to get you the compensation you deserve.
+If you’ve suffered severe injuries or lost a loved one from a trucking accident in Oklahoma, you may be eligible to file a lawsuit.
+Calling our big-truck accident lawyers to find out won’t take much time and won’t cost anything.
+McIntyre Law works on a contingency fee basis, so we don’t get paid unless you do.
+That means we won’t charge you or waste your time if you can’t win.
+If we take your case, we’ll work hard to get you the compensation you deserve.

 What is a contingency fee?

-When a lawyer works on a “contingency fee” basis, they’re agreeing to accept a fixed percentage of any monetary rewards from your lawsuit to cover their legal fees.
-If there are no rewards from your truck accident case, you don’t pay the lawyer.
-We get paid if, and only if, you do.
+Lawyers who work on a contingency fee basis agree to accept a fixed percentage of any settlement or award from your lawsuit to cover their legal fees.
+If there are no rewards from your truck accident case, you don’t owe a cent.
+We only get paid if you do.